nadershbib/nadershbib/README.md

 <p>This full stack application mainly aims to let the users when they login with their Gmail account using Firebase auth to add,read,update, and delete Todos tasks.
 Moreover, everytime a todo task is added it gets displayed with the actual date and time it has been created and gets stored in the firebase database.</p>

+<a href="https://github.com/nadershbib/hotelsFinderUI" style="font-size:30px">Hotel Finder</a>
+<p>This full stack application is created with the aim of letting users to enter different Hotels names and to be able to add reviews and rate them.
+Everything is being stored in a SQL database.</p>